KeRNeLith/ImmediateReflection/README.md

 ImmediateType type = TypeAccessor.Get<MySuperType>(BindingFlags.Public | BindingFlags.Static);
 ```

-IMPORTANT: In versions targeting .NET Framework 4.0 or higher and .NET Standard 2.0, there is a built-in cache behind the `TypeAccessor`.
+Note: There is a built-in cache behind the `TypeAccessor`.

 ### Instantiate a type